13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 7.2

-This is one of the best cyberpunk tv shows.
-The plot of Incorporated is straightforward, and it is based on the standard assumption of cyberpunk worlds, in which businesses and firms govern the globe and are more powerful than whole countries.
+This is one of the best cyberpunk TV shows.
+The plot of Incorporated is straightforward and based on the standard assumption of cyberpunk worlds in which businesses and firms govern the globe and are more powerful than whole countries.

-Given the state of the global economy today, that isn’t far-fetched, but the difference in Incorporated is how one person is determined to bring it all down.
+Given the state of the global economy today, that isn’t far-fetched, but the difference in incorporation is how one person is determined to bring it all down.

-The protagonist, Aaron, has the objective of locating his childhood love, Elena.
-Also, to do so, he must pose as a manager in the biggest firm on his planet and work his way up the corporate ladder.
-He’s breaking the enterprise apart brick by brick in the process.
+The protagonist, Aaron, wants to locate his childhood love, Elena.
+To do so, he must pose as a manager in the biggest firm on his planet and work his way up the corporate ladder, breaking the enterprise apart brick by brick in the process.

 2. Love, Death, and Robots (2019)